 How to identify bed bugs

-- Bed Bug Bites : As mentioned in our bed bug bites section, not all people have the same reactions to bed bugs.
-The most common way to differentiate bed bug bites from other pest is their biting pattern.
-Bed bugs bite in clusters (usually rows of 3 or more) and last longer than mosquito bites
+We’ve mentioned in our bed bug bites section that not everyone has the same reaction after being bitten by bed bugs.
+One way to differentiate bed bug bites from other insects is the pattern they create when biting.
+They bite in groups and the marks last longer than mosquito bites.

 Images courtesy of: Armed Forces Pest Management, AFPMB,